lpsmodsimteam/SIT/docs/systemc.md

 )).generate_bbox()
 ```

-Running the script `python3 generate_bbox.py` will generate the boilerplate code necessary to
+Running the script `python generate_bbox.py` will generate the boilerplate code necessary to
 establish interoperability between the black box components of `demo`.

 ## Installation